Shalako (film): Plot

-In 1880 in New Mexico, frontier adventurer Bosky Fulton (Stephen Boyd) and his men lead a hunting party of European aristocrats and their servants, along with a retired American politician and his wife, into Apache territory.
-When a French countess, Irina Lazaar (Brigitte Bardot), wanders off, she is attacked by Apache warriors on horseback.
-She is rescued by Shalako (Sean Connery), a former U.S. Cavalry officer with a personal interest in keeping non-Indians off Indian land.
+In 1880 in New Mexico, frontier adventurer Bosky Fulton and his men lead a hunting party of European aristocrats and their servants, along with a retired American politician and his wife, into Apache territory.
+When a French countess, Irina Lazaar, wanders off, she is attacked by Apache warriors on horseback.
+She is rescued by Shalako, a former U.S. Cavalry officer with a personal interest in keeping non-Indians off Indian land.
 While on the way to returning her to the hunting party, they are surrounded by Apaches.
 They both promise the Apache chief they will get the outsiders off the land.
-The chief agrees, but his son, Chato (Woody Strode), tells Shalako he intends to kill him in battle.
+The chief agrees, but his son, Chato, tells Shalako he intends to kill him in battle.

-Shalako urges the leader of the hunting party, Frederick von Hallstatt (Peter van Eyck), to leave, but he refuses and the two men soon despise each other.
+Shalako urges the leader of the hunting party, Baron Frederick von Hallstatt, to leave, but he refuses and the two men soon despise each other.
 Shalako rides off to get the army to escort the party off Apache land, but the Apaches attack and would overrun the party but for a smoke signal ruse of Shalako from some distance away.

 The devious Fulton takes advantage of the lull in the fighting; he and his men take the hunting party's main stage coach, plus all the weapons and supplies, leaving the hunting party at the mercy of the Apaches.
-Lady Julia Daggett (Honor Blackman), seeing the hopeless situation of the party, decides to leave her husband, the pathetic Sir Charles Daggett (Jack Hawkins), and go along as Fulton's lover.
+Lady Julia Daggett, seeing the hopeless situation of the party, decides to leave her husband, the pathetic Sir Charles Daggett, and go along as Fulton's lover.
 She and Fulton had previously teased each other in a sexually fraught manner.

 Shalako returns to the stranded hunting party, which is re-equipped with weapons and supplies he had previously advised them to hide in reserve.
 He hopes to lead them on foot to a plateau where they will be temporarily safe.
-Shalako and von Hallstadt continue to feud, but over time their feelings evolve to mutual respect.
+Shalako and von Hallstatt continue to feud, but over time their feelings evolve to mutual respect.

-The Apaches attack the stage coach, killing all Fulton's men as well as Lady Julia.
+The Apaches attack the stage coach, killing all of Fulton's men and Lady Daggett.
 Fulton, having watched her killing, joins up with the hunting party.
 After they rebuff an initial Apache attack, the humiliated Sir Charles challenges Fulton, and they fatally shoot each other.

 Chato and some other Apache warriors come up behind the Europeans, catching them by surprise.
 Chato challenges Shalako to a one-on-one fight with spears.
 Chato loses and is about to be killed when his father, the Apache chief, intervenes.
 He gives safe passage to Shalako and the others in return for his son's life.
 Chato storms off, feeling disgraced.
 With the surviving members of the party safe, Shalako rides off into the western landscape, accompanied by Countess Irina.